ianyehwork/CSC510_Project1/README.md

 [![Stock Market Predictions using Machine Learning](http://i3.ytimg.com/vi/MqVWzoUAND4/hqdefault.jpg)](https://youtu.be/MqVWzoUAND4)

-## Why can make you choose this project:
+## Why choose this project:

-- The project is very interesting and usefull
-- The code is very Simple and easy to modify
+- The project provides visualisation of stocks of 2000+ company markets and helps in making prediction for the next time period.
 - Modular architecture
 - Scalable design
-- Well commented and easily understandable
-- Has a good scope for further improvement
+- You will be able to explore data analysis, predictive modelling and explore the integration of NLP functionality.
+- You can scale the project to use different predictive models to compare the efficiencies as well as compare different stocks to make the right decision to invest.

 ## Technologies and Tools
-<b>Language</b>: Python 3
+<b>Language</b>: Python 3, HTML, CSS

-<b>ML Library</b>: Flask, click, yfinance, matplotlib, Werkzeug, pandas, numpy, get_all_tickers, pytest, scikit_learn.
+<b>Libraries</b>: Flask, click, yfinance, matplotlib, Werkzeug, pandas, numpy, get_all_tickers, pytest, scikit_learn.

 <b>Web Application Framework</b>: Flask

 <b>Test Framework</b>: pytest

-<b>Database</b>: sqlite
+<b>Database</b>: SQLite

 <b>Tools</b>: Visual Studio Code